How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 • Hot spots

 For dogs with chronic irritation, owners often ask: “Why is my dog’s skin turning black?”
+This darkening—called hyperpigmentation—usually comes from long-term inflammation, friction, or untreated allergies.

 1.2 Dry Skin & Dehydration